 Starting with Automake 1.8, aclocal will warn about all underquoted calls to AC\DEFUN.
 We realize this will annoy a lot of people, because aclocal was not so strict in the past and many third party macros are underquoted; and we have to apologize for this temporary inconvenience.
-The reason we have to be stricter is that a future implementation of aclocal will have to temporary include all these third party .m4 files, maybe several times, even those which are not actually needed.
+The reason we have to be stricter is that a future implementation of aclocal (see Section 5.9 [Future of aclocal], page 23) will have to temporary include all these third party .m4 files, maybe several times, even those which are not actually needed.
 Doing so should alleviate many problem of the current implementation, however it requires a stricter style from the macro authors.
 Hopefully it is easy to revise the existing macros.
-For instance
+For instance should be rewritten as

-'''

 bad style

-AC_PREREQ(2.57)

-AC_DEFUN(AX_FOOBAR,

-[AC_REQUIRE([AX_SOMETHING])dnl

-AX_FOO

-AX_BAR
+AC\PREREQ(2.57)

+AC\DEFUN(AX\FOOBAR,

+[AC\REQUIRE([AX\SOMETHING])dnl

+AX\FO0

+AX\BAR

 ])

-should be rewritten as
+'''

 AC_DEFUN([AX_FOOBAR],

 [AC_PREREQ(2.57)dnl

 AC_REQUIRE([AX_SOMETHING])dnl

 AX_FOO

 AX_BAR

 ])

 '''